bgeneto/siesta-intel-mpi/README.md

 ## 1. Install prerequisite software

-We assume you are running the commands below as root by doing something like that: `sudo su`.
+We assume you are running the commands below as `root` or doing something like `sudo su`.

 ```
 apt install libreadline-dev m4 -y